 Connect with your own emotions.
 Be selfish.
 Embrace yourself for all that you are.
 Once you have accepted yourself and unearthed what makes you tick, you’ll be able to find your passion.

 In short, if you don’t know yourself, there’s no way to know what you want out of life — what will drive you, give you motivation, and push you towards success.
+It's also crucial to happiness and fulfillment.
 It’s a learning process, of course.
 And it takes time and dedication to break down your own self-made walls.
 But once you do, you’ll feel lighter, happier, and ready to face your passions head on.

 Follow the six steps below to help you identify your passions and start reaping the benefits of that knowledge!